 The word "capitalization" can have many meanings in small business.
 It's used in accounting to describe the cost of equipment that's written off as depreciation over time.
 It also describes the conversion of retained earnings into capital and the conversion of an operating lease into a capital lease.

 In this case, though, capitalization refers to generating the money that allows a business to open its doors.
 It's also called funding, backing, capital investment, and owner's stake.

 Equity and Debt Funding

-Equity means ownership, which could be in stock or shares, partnership interests; or if an LLC, it is issued in the form of interests.
-The advantages of equity means there are no monthly payments and no one is looking for immediate repayment of their investment.
+Equity means ownership, which could be in stock or shares, partnership interests; or if an LLC, equity is issued in the form of interests.
+The advantages of equity include no monthly payments and no one looking for immediate repayment of their investment.

 Some equity investors may even be experts in your field and be able to offer useful business advice.
 The downside of equity is you are no longer in complete control of your business because you've given a certain proportion of your ownership equity in exchange for funds.
 In some cases, equity investors may also be entitled to a portion of profits.